Proposed Urban Boundary Expansion at Fernbank Rd & Flewellyn Rd (West of Stittsville) - What you need to know

 (If you want to preserve your ability to participate later in the process, getting a written comment on record is a good idea.)

-I’ll keep residents updated as this moves through the public process.
+I will continue to oppose this boundary expansion and keep residents updated as it moves through the public process.